Weidmann open to talks on including China in IMF currency basket

 This showed "the limits of what a very expansive monetary policy can achieve," added Weidmann, who leads the hawkish camp on the ECB Council.

-The ECB cut its growth and inflation forecasts on Thursday, warning of possible further trouble from China and paving the way for an expansion of its already massive 1 trillion-euro plus asset-buying programme.
+The ECB cut its growth and inflation forecasts on Thursday, warning of possible further trouble from China and paving the way for an expansion of its already massive 1 trillion-euro plus asset-buying program.

 Weidmann's predecessor as Bundesbank chief, Axel Weber, said separately that, with its policy actions, "the ECB has assumed responsibility to buy time."